MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/federated-identity-for-your-office-365-dev-test-environment.md

 Next, use the [Azure portal](http://portal.azure.com) to connect to the PROXY1 virtual machine using the PROXY1 local administrator account name and password, and then open a Windows PowerShell command prompt on PROXY1.

-To check name resolution and network communication between PROXY1 and DC1, run the **ping dc1.corp.contoso.com** command and verify that there are four replies.
+To check name resolution and network communication between PROXY1 and DC1, run the **ping dc1.corp.contoso.com** command and check that there are four replies.

 Next, join the PROXY1 virtual machine to the CORP domain with these commands at the Windows PowerShell prompt on PROXY1.